 Pensacola, FL 32502

-Mr. Cash is a shareholder at Levin Papantonio.
+Mr. Cash serves in the role as of counsel with Levin Papantonio.
 He takes great pride in representing everyday people who have been hurt through the wrongdoing of others, and he finds satisfaction in helping his fellow citizens petition the courts for justice.
 He believes our American system of law and government is the greatest in the world and feels privileged to hold open the courthouse door for all.
 Mr. Cash has represented clients at all levels, from the small claims court to the Supreme Court of the United States.

 Mr. Cash represents people wrongfully injured across the United States.
 He concentrates his practice mainly in the areas of products liability, including pharmaceuticals and other consumer products.

-He is also the shareholder leading Levin Papantonio’s new wage and hour department, assisting employees who have been shortchanged through the unfair pay practices of their employers.
+He also handles wage and hour cases, assisting employees who have been shortchanged through the unfair pay practices of their employers.
 This includes not paying for time actually worked, not paying the minimum wage, intentionally misclassifying employees as independent contractors or exempt from the overtime laws, and other illegal practices.
 He is proud to represent in court those employees who are cheated out of their hard-earned pay and who cannot stand up for themselves.